-Piermont Grand, a tranquil oasis nestled in the heart of Punggol, will soon be making its majestic entrance into the property market.
-Being the sole executive condominium to be launched this year, this new kid on the block is receiving a great deal of attention from both homeowners and investors alike.
-Riding on the hype for the exclusive launch of this EC, here’s a guide on how to upgrade from an HDB flat to an EC.
+Piermont Grand, a tranquil oasis nestled in the heart of Punggol, made a majestic entrance into the property market last year.
+It received a great deal of attention from both homeowners and investors alike.
+With the successful launches of other executive condominiums such as the Parc Canberra, you may be enticed to upgrade your HDB flat to an EC.

 What is an EC?

 An HDB executive condominium (EC) is an amalgam of public and private housing.

 It’s a housing option that’s very well received amongst the ‘sandwiched’ class.
 Nonetheless, this does not mean that an HDB EC falls short of a private condominium.

 If anything, an HDB EC offers the full suite of condominium facilities, at a more affordable price.

 Many homeowners who have worked their way up the corporate ladder wish to reward themselves with a lifestyle upgrade.